 |How to Register||Fill in the Online Registration Form|

-The Žofín PalaceThe neorenaissance Žofín Palace is one of the most notable architectural treasures. Žofín Palace is used for important social events, conferences, concerts and balls.
+The Žofín PalaceThe Žofín Palace in the Renaissance Revival architectural style is one of the most notable architectural treasures. Žofín Palace is used for important social events, conferences, concerts and balls.
 The Large Hall at Žofín regularly hosts the most prominent personalities from business, politics and the arts in this country and abroad.

-In 1884 the municipality bought the whole island, including Žofín, and over the next two years it converted the building into the present neorenaissance palace with richly decorated interiors and fine halls that have now been part of Czech (and not only Czech) culture for the last 150 years.
-On November 5, 1882 the first erformance of Smetana’s My Country in its entirety took place at Žofín, and four years previously, on 17 November 1878, Antonín Dvořák had held his first concert here.
-The hall at Žofín also hosted performances of Zdeněk Fibich’s works; Berlioz, Liszt, Tchaikovsky and Wagner all appeared here, and Jan Kubelík made his debut here.
+In 1884 the municipality bought the whole island, including Žofín, and over the next two years it converted the building into the present neorenaissance palace with richly decorated interiors and fine halls that have now been part of the Czech (and not only Czech) culture for the last 150 years.
+On November 5, 1882 the first performance of Smetana’s My Country in its entirety took place at Žofín, and four years earlier, on November 17, 1878, Antonín Dvořák held his first concert here.
+The hall at Žofín also hosted performances of Zdeněk Fibich’s works; Berlioz, Liszt, Tchaikovsky and Wagner all appeared here, and Jan Kubelík had his debut here.

 Žofín was also a venue for balls and dances.
-The first was held on February 3 ,1841 and two years later the writer Božena Němcová danced here, and Žofín was visited by the poet Jan Neruda and other figures from Czech history.
+The first was held on February 3, 1841 and two years later the writer Božena Němcová danced here, and Žofín was visited by the poet Jan Neruda and Czech historic figures.
 Since 1994, when the renovation of the palace’s exteriors and interiors was completed, Žofín has been managed by Agentura NKL Žofín, s.r.o.
-The company has restored and added to the glory of this exceptional venue where concerts of classical and popular music alternate with the Žofín Forums, international conferences and wonderful balls.
+The company has restored and contributed to the glory of this exceptional venue where concerts of classical and popular music alternate with the Žofín Forums, international conferences and wonderful balls.
 Its location, in a venerable park with a view over Prague’s historical panorama, and the magnificent and gloriously decorated halls with original paintings and stuccowork on the ceilings, fitted with modern lighting, sound and projection technology and air conditioning, once more offer unique opportunities and experience.